 Hyperglycemia and hypoglycemia in type 2 diabetes

 If someone has diabetes that isn’t treated properly, they have too much sugar in their blood (hyperglycemia).
-Too little sugar in the bloodstream (hypoglycemia) is usually a side effect of treatment with blood-sugar-lowering medication.
+Too little sugar in the blood (hypoglycemia) is usually a side effect of blood-sugar-lowering medication.

 Diabetes is a metabolic disease in which there's a problem with insulin (a hormone).
 It can affect your health in many ways.
-In type 2 diabetes, not enough insulin is released into the bloodstream, or the insulin can’t be used properly.
-In type 1 diabetes, the body only produces very little insulin, or none at all.
+In type 2 diabetes, the insulin that is released into the bloodstream is no longer effective enough.
+In type 1 diabetes, on the other hand, the body only produces very little insulin – or none at all.